JustPrashansa/Python-Assistant/README.md

 # Python-Assistant
-A simple text-based assistant built in Python.
+A Python assistant project built incrementally, starting with a text-based assistant and expanding with new features over time.